projects carried out

 O punt / proef met shirt - detail

 O point, a new clothing line, or in short, O point, is a performance with the emphasis on the details of a person’s body.
-Instead concealing spots, lumps and scars as much as possible, these are presented as special, specific and individual.
+Instead concealing marks, lumps and scars as much as possible, these are presented as special, specific and individual.

 In an intimate atmosphere, a shirt with holes is made for every buyer.
 That is then labelled and wrapped nicely.
 The performance is part of the exhibition 'The Sweatshop' in W139 in Amsterdam.